hustlzp/jquery-s2t/README.md

 #jquery-s2t

-A simple jQuery plugin to convert between Simplified Chinese and Traditional Chinese.
+A jQuery plugin to convert between Simplified Chinese and Traditional Chinese.

 ## Usage